 Dividend investing can be a great way to build capital.
+Understanding how to invest in dividend stocks and funds is essential for investors seeking stable returns.
 Stock companies that pay dividends tend to have lower volatility.
 Dividend stocks or dividend funds are capable of generating income.
 This can serve as a good supplement to your salary or social benefits.

 Below is a guide to dividend investing.
 You will learn about key stock metrics and potential investment strategies, as well as the risks involved and ways to mitigate them.